isaacnmm/pestpolicy-hugo2XX/content/posts/what-animals-eat-cockroaches/index.md

 chemical roach killers
 and also cut on the pest control costs.
 On
-* what animals eat [cockroaches](https://pestpolicy.com/best-roach-bait/); they include some reptiles, amphibians, avians, and mammals - including�rats, bearded dragons, leopard geckos, frogs, and toads. *
+* what animals eat [cockroaches](https://pestpolicy.com/best-roach-bait/); they include some reptiles, amphibians, avians, and mammals - includingrats, bearded dragons, leopard geckos, frogs, and toads. *
-*Other animals include mice, skinks, parasitoid wasps, hedgehogs, some beetles, panther chameleons, iguanas, some birds, Entomopathogenic fungi, monitor lizards.�*
+*Other animals include mice, skinks, parasitoid wasps, hedgehogs, some beetles, panther chameleons, iguanas, some birds, Entomopathogenic fungi, monitor lizards.*

 ## What Animals [Eat](https://pestpolicy.com/do-cockroaches-eat-bed-bugs/) Cockroaches?
 Roach Predators?
 But how are roach eaters helpful?
 These bugs will trim down the roach population.
 They'll invade them in their ecosystem or natural habitat including